-Certificate in Systemic Family Therapy February-November 2019
+Certificate in Systemic Family Therapy February-November (2020 Expressions of Interest)

 This one year course is split across two semesters, initially providing monthly face to face interactive training sessions, followed by a semester of small group supervision and webinars.
 Group supervision will be provided either face to face and/or via teleconference (webinar or Skype) depending on group needs, with additional webinars on special topics relating to family practice.